 It said this was driven by a good renewal rate of contracts in France, UK and Germany.

-Revenues in the UK and Ireland increased by 4.0% to €518.2m, attributed to an increase in electricity tariffs, good PFI availability and contract wins.
+Revenues in the UK and Republic of Ireland increased by 4% to €518.2m, attributed to an increase in electricity tariffs, good PFI availability and contract wins.

-Veolia also benefitted from improved availability of incineration plants, though like Suez’s experience this growth had been “partially offset by lower paper prices”.
+Veolia also benefitted from improved availability of incineration plants although, like Suez’s experience, this growth had been “partially offset by lower paper prices”.